tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/API文档/简介_intl.md

 ## Glossary

-To get started with Anti-DDoS Advanced, please see the commonly-used terms below:
+To get started with Anti-DDoS Advanced, please see the commonly-used terms below.

 | Term  | Description |
 |-------| ----------------------------|